Did we choose God or did He choose us?

 No where in these passages of holy Scripture do we read a single word about the vaunted "free will of man" or his "decision to follow Christ" or even of him "placing his faith in Christ."
 It is ALL of God.

-If you were not chosen IN Christ before the foundation of the world, and were not IN Christ when he died and rose from the dead, then you are no child of God at all, and never will be.
+If we were not chosen IN Christ before the foundation of the world, and were not IN Christ when he died and rose from the dead, then we are no child of God at all, and never will be.

 ***Objection #1. raised from a guy who says he was NOT IN Christ when he died and rose again.